Resources to Help Canadians with the Financial Impacts of the Coronavirus (COVID-19) Pandemic

 - The Canada Student Service Grant is intended to help students gain work experience and skills while helping their communities during the pandemic.
 For students who choose to do national service and serve their communities, the new Canada Student Service Grant supposed to provide up to $5,000 for their education in the fall.

 - Other federal government announcements aimed at helping students can be seen here.

 - The government is freezing Canada Student Loan payments and interest until September 30, 2020.
 So everyone currently paying a Canada Student Loan will not have to make any payments for six months and interest will not accrue over this period.
 You can find this announcement here.

-- BC, Alberta, Saskatchewan, and Ontario have all announce a moratorium on provincial student loan payments for 6 months.
+- BC, Alberta, Saskatchewan, and Ontario have all announced a moratorium on provincial student loan payments for 6 months.
 No interest will accrue during this time and no payments are required.